What does Primary Grace mean?

 In his book, Working the Angles: The Shape of Pastoral Integrity, Eugene Peterson writes:

 “The Hebrew evening/morning sequence conditions us to the rhythms of grace.
 We go to sleep, and God begins his work.
 As we sleep he develops his covenant.
 We wake and are called out to participate in God's creative action.
 We respond in faith, in word.
 But always grace is previous.
 Grace is primary.
-We wake into a world we didn't make, into a salvation we didn't earn.
-Evening: God begins, without our help, his creative day.
-Morning: God calls us to enjoy and share and develop the work he initiated.
-Creation and covenant are sheer grace and there to greet us every morning.”

 About the Author

 I began preaching in 1994 at the age of 17.
-I spent most of my ministry in a classical Pentecostal faith tradition.
+I spent most of my ministry in a classical “first wave” Pentecostal faith tradition.
 While the evolution of my theology led me to the Reformed tradition, I am grateful for the years spent in Pentecostalism.

 I embrace orthodox believers as brothers and sisters in Christ who don’t share these theological distinctives.